Self-guided Sightseeing Tour #3 in Cairo, Egypt

 Wikipedia: Wikala of al-Ghuri (EN)

-400 meters / 5 minutes
+861 meters / 10 minutes

-Sight 4: Hussein Mosque
+Sight 4: Beshtak Palace

 Show sight on map

 The al-Hussein Mosque or al-Husayn Mosque, also known as the Mosque of al-Imam al-Husayn and the Mosque of Sayyidna al-Husayn, is a mosque and mausoleum of Husayn ibn Ali, originally built in 1154, and then later reconstructed in 1874.
 The mosque is located in Cairo, Egypt, near the Khan El-Khalili bazaar, near-by the famous Al Azhar Mosque, in an area known as Al-Hussain.
 It is considered to be one of the holiest Islamic sites in Egypt.
-Some Shias believe that Husayn's head is buried on the grounds of the mosque where a mausoleum is located today and considered to be what is left of the Fatimid architecture in the building while some ismaili sect of Shiites disagree with this.
+Some Shias believe that Husayn's head is buried on the grounds of the mosque where a mausoleum is located today and considered to be what is left of the Fatimid architecture in the building, while some Ismaili sect of Shiites disagree with this.

 Wikipedia: Al-Hussein Mosque (EN)

-378 meters / 5 minutes
+381 meters / 5 minutes

-Sight 5: El Azhar Mosque
+Sight 7: El Azhar Mosque

 Show sight on map